What Is TMJ?

 The largest benefit of treating TMD is alleviating the discomfort.
 You also reduce the risk of damaging your neighboring teeth.
 The damage to your teeth comes from all the teeth grinding you might be doing while you sleep.
 When you treat TMD, you may also find it easier to chew your food.

-What is the Treatment for TMD?
+What Is the Treatment for TMD?

 Our main treatment for TMD is the “splint.”
 A splint, or night guard, is a small plastic device made from a mold of your teeth.
 You slip it on before bed, and it prevents your teeth from grinding together at night.
+Stopping your teeth from grinding not only protects your teeth from further wear and tear, but it also reduces the stress on your TMJ and alleviates the pain that spreads through your body as a result from a strained jaw joint.

 Are You Ready To Treat TMD?